-3AUTHOR: KIESO 4EDITION: 9TH 98 including the lecture and discussion numbers so you know which books to purchase.
-Each stack of books will have a tag like this:

-- 1. This means that this book is required for the course.
-At times professors will recommend certain supplements or books for extra help-these will say "RECOMMENDED" instead of "REQUIRED".
-You do NOT have to purchase the recommended books, however sometimes it is a good idea. - 2.
-Title of the Textbook.
-(Verify this-sometimes people put books back on the wrong shelves.) - 3.
-Author of the Textbook. - 4.
+As you enter the textbook area you will see a directory of all departments and the aisle number that indicates where the department's textbooks are organized by ascending course number.
+Bring your course schedule, including the lecture and discussion numbers so you know which books to purchase.
+Each stack of books will have الملد مرازل مرمد a tag like this: 1 Required 1.
+This means that this book is required for the course.
+At times professors will recommend 2 TITLE: INTERMEDIATE ACCOUNTING certain supplements or books for extra help-these will say "RECOMMENDED" instead of "REQUIRED".
+You do NOT have to purchase the recommended books, however sometimes it is a good idea.
+2. Title of the Textbook.
+(Verify this-sometimes people put books back on the wrong shelves.)
+3 AUTHOR: KIESO Author of the Textbook.
 Edition of Textbook.
 Be careful-sometimes professors require certain editions of books.
-For example, one lecture will use the "Fourth Edition" of a textbook while another will use the "Fourth Revised Edition". - 5.
-Professor - 6.
-Course Number - 7.
-Course Section (make sure that this is YOUR section number.
+4 EDITION: 9 [TM] 98 For example, one lecture will use the "Fourth Edition" of a textbook while another will use the "Fourth Revised Edition".
+5. Professor 6.
+Course Number

+- 7. Course Section (make sure that this is YOUR section number.
 Different sections may use different texts.) - 8.
 Price of the book.
 Used books are much cheaper than new books, so many students choose to buy them.
 Because sell-back value for books is generally low, used books are a better buy.